gabrielrufino/app-nodejs-prometheus/README.md

-# app-nodejs-prometheus
+# App - NodeJS & Prometheus

-A NodeJS app monitored by prometheus
+A simple NodeJS app monitored by Prometheus